kumarraja2k12/eCar-Customer/README.md

 # eCar-Customer
-eCar Android application for customer
+BLe based Android application that would
+  - listen for data from BLeServer
+  - Update the UI automatically.